-In a previous post we spoke a little about the recent GBTA / American Express Business Traveler Sentiment Survey, and the impact of booking and expense policies on business travelers.
-This week, let’s look at how organizations can best bridge the generation gap when it comes to providing a better experience for their largest (and growing) audience - Millennials.
+In a previous post we spoke a little about the recent GBTA / American Express Business Traveller Sentiment Survey, and the impact of booking and expense policies on business travellers.
+This week, let’s look at how organisations can best bridge the generation gap when it comes to providing a better experience for their largest (and growing) audience - Millennials.

 - Putting Expense Solutions’ Optical Character Recognition Capabilities Under the Microscope